 In the story of Tove Jansson’s “Invisible Child”, Too-ticky brings a girl to the Moomin House, Ninny, who has become invisible.
 We easily take it for granted that we are socially visible to at least some of our fellow human beings.
 The story of the invisible child tells us that this is not self-evident, and also how being treated well makes the invisible visible again.*

-Remote work has now been done for a long time due to the pandemic, and shared virtual coffee moments or lunches are common.
-But they are not enough for everyone.
+Remote work has now been done for a long time, starting with the pandemic.
 Like Ninny, some feel that they have become invisible in their work.
 No one notices or knows what they are doing, or if they work at all.
 No one even notes if they are there or not.
 This is especially common in expert work that does not generate daily visible returns.
 In the work communities there are people who need confirmation for their work: “Hey, you’re there and you’re doing something”.
 If you don’t get this when working remotely, you can easily start wondering if my job matters at all, am I important?

 There are two different reactions to the situation: